CaoAssignments/cse12-sp20-pa6-PriorityQueue-starter/README.md

 2. Class headers
 3. Method headers
 4. Inline comments
-5. Proper indentation
+5. Proper indentation (do not intermingle spaces and tabs for indentation)
 6. Descriptive variable names
 7. No magic numbers
 8. Reasonably short methods (if you have implemented each method according to specification in this write-up, you’re fine).
 This is not enforced as strictly.
-9. Lines shorter than 80 characters (note, tabs will be counted as 4 characters)
+9. Lines shorter than 80 characters (note, tabs will be counted as 4 characters toward this limit.
+It is a good idea to set your tab width/size to be 4)
 10. Javadoc conventions (@param, @return tags, /** comments */, etc.)

 A full [style guide](https://sites.google.com/view/cse12spr20/style-guide) can be found here.
 If you need any clarifications, feel free to ask on Piazza.